CalebAP/PracticeSMBW/README.md

 # PracticeSMBW
 A speedrunning practice mod for New Super Mario Bros.
-Wii made by Qr1pt1k and CalebAP.
+Wii.
 Inspired by [Romain's BetterSMBW](https://github.com/R0mainSR/BetterSMBW).
-Release trailer: https://youtu.be/RXi3SN3gskI

 ## Installation
 To install this mod, follow these steps: